 ---|---|---|

-VALLSS grades K-2 | Beginning, middle, end of year | Classroom teachers, Reading Specialists, Reading Teachers |
+VALLSS grades K-1 | Beginning, middle, and end of year | Classroom teachers, reading specialists, reading teachers |

-VALLSS grade 3 | Beginning for all, middle and end of year for students identified as high or moderate risk | Classroom teachers, Reading Specialists, Reading Teachers |
+VALLSS grade 3 | Beginning for all, middle and end of the year for students identified as high or moderate risk | Classroom teachers, reading specialists, reading teachers |

-HMH Growth Measure grades 3-8 | Beginning, middle, end of year | Classroom teachers, ELA teachers, Reading Specialists |
+HMH Growth Measure grades 2-8 | Beginning, middle, and end of year | Classroom teachers, ELA teachers, reading specialists |

-Lexia grades K-8 | As needed to monitor progress through intervention | Classroom teachers, ELA teachers, Reading Specialists |
+Lexia grades K-8 | As needed to monitor progress through intervention | Classroom teachers, ELA teachers, reading specialists |

-HMH Text selection Assessments grades 2-5 | One assessment per unit | Classroom teachers |
+HMH Unit Assessments grades 2-5 | One assessment per unit | Classroom teachers |

-Performance Based Assessments 6-8 | One assessment per unit | Classroom teachers |
+Performance-Based Assessments grades 6-8 | One assessment per unit | Classroom teachers |

 Section Five: Assessing Division Level Progress